 - Total solids: 11.9%

 It has a very low percentage of carbohydrates.
 Camel milk contains most of the amino acids in fair amounts.
 Its proteins can be divided into two groups: caseins and whey proteins.
 Albumin, lactoferrin, immunoglobulins come under the whey group (10).
 It also has a significant amount of Vitamin B12, omega-3 fatty acids, and lactalbumin (17).

-This milk is low in short-chain fatty acids.
-But it has high levels of long-chain fatty acids.
+This milk contains low amounts of short-chain fatty acids but high amounts of long-chain fatty acids.
 Unsaturated fatty acids like linoleic acid are abundant, which is why camel milk has a better health quotient (10).
 Since it has a low-fat percentage, it may also help with weight loss or be good for people on a weight loss diet.

-It also contains vitamins, such as vitamins A, E, D, B, and especially vitamin C, which cow and buffalo milk might lack.
-Minerals like calcium also appear to be relatively higher (7).
+It also contains vitamins, such as vitamins D, A, E, and B, and especially vitamin C, which cow and buffalo milk might lack.
+Minerals like calcium also appear to be relatively higher (10).

-There is not enough evidence to prove the side effects of camel milk.
-Probably because it has fewer impurities when compared to other sources, there are almost no reports of toxicity.
+There is not enough evidence to state the side effects of camel milk.
+This is probably because of the fewer impurities it contains when compared to other milk sources.
+Camel milk has almost no reports of toxicity.

 But a major downside could be its price.
 Camel milk has high production costs.
 Some countries might have to pay hefty taxes to import them.